arcsight-unofficial/arcsight-esm-requesttracker/README.md

 ## Contributing
 If you spot errors or parts that needs improvements, feel free to create a fork and a Pull Request with additional changes.
 If you want to contribute but do not know what to work on, feel free to look at the TODO list at the top or currently open issues.
-All code should pass PEP-8 and flake linting beforehand, certain exceptions are allowed, but try to keep it consistent
+All code should pass PEP-8 and flake linting beforehand, certain exceptions are allowed, but try to keep it consistent.